soyuka/dat-daemon/README.md

 ```

 Everything will be stored in `data`.
 If you don't specify a directory when adding a dat it'll be downloaded there too.

+The configuration directory can be overwritten with the env variable `DATDAEMON_CONFIG`.